 The basic container for code in the IDE is a project.
 We cover the three types of projects for C/C++ code: a project where the entire contents and build structure are up to you, a project with a predefined structure that supports multiple platforms, and library projects.
 We cover both header file and project dependencies and discuss how to get code from elsewhere and place it into your projects.

 This section will focus on the code editor in the Momentics IDE, including the many powerful, time-saving, features.
 In addition, we look at how build code, and how the IDE identifies problems with the build.

 Running and Debugging

 In this section, we look at launching programs, both a simple "run", as well as launching in the debugger.
-An overview of the fundamental debugging features such as stepping through code, setting breakpoints and examining data is provided.
+An overview of the fundamental debugging features such as stepping through code; setting breakpoints; performing post-mortem debugging; attaching to a running process; debugging shared libraries, and examining data is provided.

 - Debugging Memory Problems

 Memory problems, such as memory corruption, can often be subtle and uncaught by testing.
 In this section we explore the powerful Momentics IDE tools for finding memory corruption, leaks, and excessive memory consumption.

 All the details on using the IDE's application profiler to profile a single process.
 Using the profiler, you can pinpoint which parts of your code are consuming the most CPU, at both the function level and the source-line level.
 You can then use that information to make your code more efficient.
 Both live profiling and postmortem profiling are covered.